7 Steps to Project Closure (Checklist Included)

 A project closeout meeting is a formal gathering that marks the completion of a project.
 It serves several important purposes and helps properly finalize the project.
 It typically involves reviewing project objectives to assess whether they were met, confirm all deliverables were completed and do a financial review to make sure the project adhered to the budget.

-The group will discuss the good, bad and ugly of the project to define the lessons learned and apply them to future projects.
+The group will discuss the good, bad and ugly of the project to define the lessons learned and apply them to future projects in the organization’s project portfolio.
 They recognize and appreciate the efforts of the team and stakeholders who contributed to the project’s success.
 All documentation is finalized and if there are any next steps they are discussed.

 6. Archive Documents